-This effort to improve documentation and communication about CAP has also resulted in improved diagrams to describe relationships among groups.
-These diagrams were used in presentations to CRITFC ITMD, StreamNet committees, and PNAMP Steering Committee (e.g., see Executive Committee slides).
-This work also helped inform the StreamNet Vision and Strategic Plan adopted in September 2020 to ensure alignment in how overlap StreamNet-CAP groups and tasks are described.
-Ongoing work includes development of short fact sheets for the CAP and the new HCAX effort starting in 2021, and a refined Data Exchange Standard procedure and CAP DDT charter that is being developed by StreamNet staff.
+This effort to improve documentation and communication about CAP has also resulted in improved diagrams to describe relationships among groups (see StreamNet CAP webpages).
+These diagrams are also used in presentations such as presentations to CRITFC ITMD, StreamNet committees, and PNAMP Steering Committee (e.g., see Executive Committee meeting documents).
+This work also helped inform the StreamNet Vision and Strategic Plan adopted in September 2020 to ensure alignment in how overlap StreamNet-CAP groups and tasks are described (see StreamNet's CAP Process webpage and committees and teams webpages).
+Ongoing work includes implementation of issues discussed during the 2021 QA/QC interviews and plan development, such as reinstating a regular, biennial CAP workshop focused on biologists responsible for the data and the data managers.
+Other CAP related work is described in previous sections of this report.